-The Russian invasion of Ukraine heightened concerns about GB gas security.
-Since then, NGT has worked intensively with industry, particularly large industrial consumers and their associations, to deliver reforms to the gas DSR arrangements with the aim of improving NGT's access to voluntary demand side response as a preemergency tool that could mitigate the risk of a network gas supply emergency (NGSE) arising, and to limit its duration and severity if one did arise.
+Over the past 18 months, National Gas Transmission (NGT) has worked intensively with the industry, particularly large industrial consumers and their associations, to deliver reforms to the gas DSR arrangements with the aim of improving NGT's access to voluntary demand side response from daily metered Consumers as a preemergency tool that could mitigate the risk of a network gas supply emergency (NGSE) arising, and to limit its duration and severity if one did arise.
 Feedback from these discussions has resulted in different, potentially better ways of doing things being identified.